7h1ru/ghosthow-ghost-theme/README.md

-# GhostHow Ghost Theme :sparkles: :star2:
+# GhostHow Ghost Theme

-Light Weight and Responsive Ghost CMS theme by Thiru Kumaran
+Light Weight and Responsive Theme for Ghost CMS by Thiru Kumaran

 Special thanks to Santhosh Veer(Santhoshveer.com) for helping me to develop this theme.